pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 ### Maximum Likelihood estimation (MLE)
-This method replaces the costraints with additional post processing over the corrected probability distribution with negative entries.
+This method replaces the constraints with additional post processing for correcting probability distributions with negative entries.
 The runtime of the method is linear in the size of the distribution and thus is very efficient.
-The optimality of the solution is not always gauranteed.
+The optimality of the solution is however not always guaranteed.
 The method redistributes any negative probabilities on using the inverse operation equally and can be shown to maximize the likelihood with minimal effort[^2].

 ```python exec="on" source="material-block" session="mitigation" result="json"